-It can be frustrating to deal with acne itself, but the aftermath can leave you with brown or red scars that take forever to go away.
-The way we deal with marks and acne overall is typically the same for all skin tones, but for hyperpigmentation, certain types of scarring affect certain skin tones more often than others.
+It can be frustrating to deal with acne itself, and then to make things worse, the aftermath can leave you with brown or red scars that take forever to go away.
+The way we deal with marks and acne overall is typically the same for all skin tones, but for hyperpigmentation, certain types of scarring affect certain skin tones more than others.

-So, when we talk about acne scars and lump them all together under one umbrella this makes treatment difficult since there are many different types.
-The most effective way to combat acne scars is by determining what type of scar you’re actually dealing with.
-Here, we’ll break down the different types of hyperpigmentation, who they affect, and the best ways to treat them.
+So, when we talk about acne scars and lump them all together under one umbrella this makes treatment difficult since there are several different types.
+Below, we break down the different types of hyperpigmentation, who they affect, and the best ways to treat them.

 First, what is hyperpigmentation?